department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/Payment Information- Initiative Brief.md

 - *Other reasons why this might be occurring?*
      * Veterans may have difficulty finding the appropriate links to access their financial information
 - *How does this initiative help further OCTO-DE's mission and goals?*
-    * Increase the usage of My VA, to become a one-stop shop for users’ benefit-related action items and status
+    * Increase the usage of My VA to become a one-stop shop for users’ benefit-related action items and status
     * Become a place where users can complete quick tasks related to their benefits

 ## User Outcomes